 Ten years later I finally built a Lambda mode keyboard, and found it was a nightmare to play.
 Using black keys as white keys where there are 3 in a row made it even worse, because it was harder to see the 4-black-key groupings.
 As well, I first realized the issue of shaping the white keys.
 I had ordered extra C's and F's and shaved them narrower.
 By the way, I built this from Korg Poly-800, which I do NOT recommend for several reasons.
 I just happened to have one lying around.

 Below is a diagram of the same keyboard, to make it more clear how it was made.
-G# was painted white to become a Bohlen-Pierce E. They grey shaded keys - H, J, A, B - were shaved thinner in a symmetrical manner so that they black keys - H#, A# - are centered.
-The pattern - C, C#, D, E, F, F#, G - are the same keys and same widths as a normal 12 tone pattern - F, F#, G, G#, A, A#, B.
+G# was painted white to become a Bohlen-Pierce E. The grey shaded keys – H, J, A, B – were shaved thinner in a symmetrical manner so that the black keys – H#, A# – are centered.
+The pattern – C, C#, D, E, F, F#, G – is the same keys and same widths as a normal 12 tone pattern of F, F#, G, G#, A, A#, B.

-A Bohlen-Pierce Scale keyboard in Dur II Mode (or Gamma Mode, which looks the same) can be made with a similar method, but requires two white-painted black keys per tritave - E and A - instead of just E. I think that Dur II is easier to see and play since the pattern is more varied.
-The extra white-painted black keys results in narrower tritaves which are easier to reach.
+A Bohlen-Pierce Scale keyboard in Dur II Mode (or Gamma Mode, which looks the same) can be made with a similar method, but requires two white-painted black keys per tritave – E and A – instead of just E. I think that Dur II is easier to see and play since the pattern is more varied.
+The extra white-painted black keys results in a narrow tritave which is easy to reach.

 The keyboards above can be made by modifying most store bought keyboards and ordering extra keys, but the downside is that they have unequal widths of white keys.
 In my opinion, this is OK for composing, but less than ideal for performance.

-Another option - a Bohlen-Pierce Scale keyboard with equal spacing on top and equal spacing on bottom - does not work out very well either.
-In the picture below, the Cs are centered, but it could potentially be cut so that other keys are centered instead.
-No matter how they are aligned, some keys - like B and D - are inevitably shifted over one way or the other and not aligned with the top portion of the key.
-This is be less than ideal for performance as well.
+Another option – a Bohlen-Pierce Scale keyboard with equal spacing on top and equal spacing on bottom – does not work out very well either.
+In the picture below, the Cs are centered, but observe that other keys are not centered.
+No matter how they are aligned, some keys – like B and D – are inevitably shifted over one way or the other and not aligned with the top portion of the key.
+This would be less than ideal for performance as well.
 But if we insist on having equal widths on the top portion of the keys and on the bottom portion, some keys will not be centered, and in fact will be zig zagged.

 This is the same keyboard without the lines: